bigdata-i523/hid233/notebook.md

 * 09/01/17 Installed Python 2 and 3 via pyenv on Windows Virtual Box
 * 09/12/17 Read section on Python
 * 09/18/17 Read sections on Python, Code Management and IoT
+* 10/02/17 Added readme-parser.py on github, provided on Piazza by Professor Gregor

 # Writing